Clinical Research

 Risk

 • The risk of breast cancer increases with age.
-1 in 8 Australian women will be diagnosed with breast cancer by age 85.
+1 in 7 Australian women will be diagnosed with breast cancer in their lifetime.

 • Approximately 25% of breast cancers are diagnosed in women under 50 years and approximately 25% are diagnosed in women over 70 years.